pierwill/qubes-doc/external/configuration-guides/vpn.md

 7. Optionally, you can install some [custom icons](https://github.com/Zrubi/qubes-artwork-proxy-vpn) for your VPN

-Set up a ProxyVM as a VPN gateway using iptables and CLI scripts
+Set up a proxy VM as a VPN gateway using iptables and CLI scripts
 ----------------------------------------------------------------

 This method is more involved than the one above, but has anti-leak features that also make the connection _fail closed_ should it be interrupted.
 It has been tested with Fedora 23 and Debian 8 templates.

-1. Create a new VM, name it, click the ProxyVM radio button, and choose a color and template.
+1. Create a new VM, name it, click the **provides network** radio button, and choose a color and template.

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)

-   Note: Do not enable NetworkManager in the ProxyVM, as it can interfere with the scripts' DNS features.
+   Note: Do not enable NetworkManager in the proxy VM, as it can interfere with the scripts' DNS features.
-   If you enabled NetworkManager or used other methods in a previous attempt, do not re-use the old ProxyVM...
+   If you enabled NetworkManager or used other methods in a previous attempt, do not re-use the old proxy VM...
    Create a new one according to this step.

    If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install the software in the template before proceeding.